Elephants Year 1

 Blue and yellow groups: Tuesday and Thursday

 We will not be starting homework until after half term, once they have grasped other skills and routines in year one.
 Until then, you can further you child’s learning at home by reading together regularly, reading to your child and talking about the stories and non-fiction books or magazines you have shared.
-Sharing how you use number and mathematics in everyday life: Simple counting cars whilst on a journey; counting money doing the shopping with you; reading numbers when you are out and about; ordering or grouping their teddies; sorting money, objects, Lego, are just a few suggestions of where mathematics can be found at home.
+Sharing how you use number and mathematics in everyday life: Simple counting cars whilst on a journey; counting money whilst doing the shopping with you; reading numbers when you are out and about; ordering or grouping their teddies; sorting money, objects, Lego, are just a few suggestions of where mathematics can be found at home.
+Remember to use your DB Primary log in to find some more helpful activities and games to play at home!

 Our PE days are Tuesday and Friday.
 Please could you ensure your child has their PE kit in school on these days.
 They will need shorts, a T-shirt and plimsolls for indoor PE and jogging bottoms, a T-shirt and plimsolls or trainers for outdoor PE.